 Praised for his “clean, clear voice,” David Walton regularly appears across the country as an up-and-coming lyric tenor.
 As Tybalt in the recent production of Gounod’s Roméo et Juliette, Mr. Walton was described as “the production’s only good villain … a tightly coiled ball of restless anger” (The Pioneer Press).
 This season, Mr. Walton’s engagements include performing the role of Ernesto in Don Pasquale with Brava!
-Opera Theater, débuting the role of Silvio in a new production of the Lorenzo Da Ponte rarity: L’arbore di Diana, and covering Larry Renault in Minnesota Opera’s world première of William Bolcom’s Dinner at Eight.
+Opera Theater, débuting the role of Silvio in a new production of the Lorenzo Da Ponte rarity: L’arbore di Diana, the title role in Albert Herring with Union Avenue Opera, and covering Larry Renault in Minnesota Opera’s world première of William Bolcom’s Dinner at Eight.
 Future seasons include Belmonte in Mozart’s Die Entführung aus dem Serail and a return to Minnesota Opera.

 Currently in his final season of the Minnesota Opera Resident Artist Program, Mr. Walton performed an array of roles including Tamino in Die Zauberflöte, Ed Mavole in the world première of Manchurian Candidate, Brighella in Ariadne auf Naxos, Spoletta in Tosca, and Postiglione in La fanciulla del West.
 He also sang in the world première of Paul Moravec’s The Shining as Delbert Grady where Opera News praised him as “equally chilling in his casual charm and suavity.”